What is Retinol?

 They work in three ways –

 For sensitive skin : 0.01% is considered low strength and can be used by people with sensitive skin.
-Apply it on a daily basis for best results.
+Try Paula’s Choice Skin Balancing Super Antioxidant Concentrate Serum, $36.

 For normal to combination skin : People who have normal skin and are dealing with stubborn skincare problems can go for moderate strength i.e. 0.04 – 0.1% .
 Apply it either as a nightly step or 2–3 times per week, depending on your skin’s response.
 Try Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum, $42.

-For darker/thicker/tougher skin : Go for retinol 0.5 – 1% which is considered high strength – to deal with deep wrinkles and loss of firmness and other concerns, including stubborn pores.
+For darker/thicker/tougher skin : Go for retinol 0.5 – 1% which is considered high strength – to deal with deep wrinkles, loss of firmness and other concerns, including stubborn pores.
 Try SkinCeuticals Retinol 1.0 Maximum Strength Refining Night Cream, $82.

 Big Tip: If you notice signs of irritation, reduce the frequency of use until you find the correct balance for your skin.

-People will experience results differently but usually it takes about an average of 12 weeks for Retinol to produce some noticeable changes in the skin and is mostly depends on the strength of Retinol you are using.
+People will experience results differently but usually it takes about an average of 12 weeks for retinol to produce some noticeable changes in the skin and it mostly depends on the strength of retinol you are using.